Mother Jones: Activism and criminal charges

 During the Paint Creek–Cabin Creek strike of 1912 in West Virginia, Mary Jones arrived in June 1912, speaking and organizing despite a shooting war between United Mine Workers members and the private army of the mine owners.
 Martial law in the area was declared and rescinded twice before Jones was arrested on February 13, 1913, and brought before a military court.
 Accused of conspiring to commit murder among other charges, she refused to recognize the legitimacy of her court-martial.
 She was sentenced to twenty years in the state penitentiary.
 During house arrest at Mrs. Carney's Boarding House, she acquired a dangerous case of pneumonia.

-After 85 days of confinement, her release coincided with Indiana Senator John W. Kern's initiation of a Senate investigation into the conditions in the local coal mines.
+Jones was released after 85 days of confinement, and her release coincided with Indiana Senator John W. Kern's initiation of a Senate investigation into the conditions in the local coal mines.
 Mary Lee Settle describes Jones at this time in her 1978 novel The Scapegoat.
 Several months later, she helped organize coal miners in Colorado in the 1913–14 United Mine Workers of America strike against the Rockefeller-owned Colorado Fuel and Iron company, in what is known as the Colorado Coalfield War.
 Once again she was arrested, serving time in prison and inside the San Rafael Hospital, and was escorted from the state in the months prior to the Ludlow Massacre.
-After the massacre, she was invited to meet face-to-face with the owner of the Ludlow mine, John D. Rockefeller Jr. The meeting was partially responsible for Rockefeller's 1915 visit to the Colorado mines and introduction of long-sought reforms.
+After the massacre, she was invited to meet with the owner of the Ludlow mine, John D. Rockefeller Jr. The meeting was partially responsible for Rockefeller's 1915 visit to the Colorado mines and introduction of long-sought reforms.

+In 1917, Mother Jones played a role in the Bloomington Streetcar Strike.

 Mother Jones attempted to stop miners from marching into Logan County, West Virginia, in late August 1921.
 Mother Jones also visited the governor and departed assured he would intervene.
 Jones opposed the armed march, appeared on the line of march and told them to go home.
 In her hand, she claimed to have a telegram from President Warren Harding offering to work to end the private police in West Virginia if they returned home.
 When UMW president Frank Keeney demanded to see the telegram, Mother Jones refused and he denounced her as a 'fake'.
 Because she refused to show anyone the telegram, and the President's secretary denied ever having sent one, she was suspected of having fabricated the story.
 After she fled the camp, she reportedly suffered a nervous breakdown.

 Mother Jones was joined by Keeney and other UMWA officials who were also pressuring the miners to go home.